 Hench, Kendall and Swiss chemist Tadeus Reichstein were awarded the 1950 Nobel Prize in Physiology or Medicine “for their discoveries relating to the hormones of the adrenal cortex, their structure and biological effects.”
 During his career, Hench was one of the founding members of the American Rheumatism Association, and served as its president in 1940 and 1941.
 In addition to his work with cortisone, Hench had a career long interest in yellow fever.
 Starting in 1937, Hench began to document the history behind the discovery of yellow fever.

 Hench left the medical corps in 1946 and became expert consultant to the Army Surgeon General, holding the position of Professor of Medicine at the Mayo Foundation until his death.
+In 1949 Hench was awarded the Albert Lasker Award for Clinical Medical Research.
+In 1951 he was elected to the American Academy of Arts and Sciences.
+His leisure time was devoted to music, photography and tennis, and medical history.
 Philip Showalter Hench died of pneumonia while on vacation in Ocho Rios, Jamaica in 1965, at age 69.

 At yovisto academic video search you can learn more about our immune system in the TED talk of Laurie Garret.

 References and Further Reading:

 - Philip S. Hench, Biographical, at NobelPrize.org

 - M. Lloyd, Philip Showalter Hench, 1896–1965, in Rheumatology (Oxford) (2002) 41 (5): 582-584.

 - Philip Showalter Hench, American physician, at Britannica Online

 - Dimana Broadway and Ronald Wilder: Philip Hench – Cortisone and Rheumatoid Arthritis, 1948, in Brain Immune Trende, March 25, 2009